 Potatoes have been used for centuries already, while most people think that potatoes can only be used as food, but there are a lot of ways on how you can use them besides eating them, even if they have already sprouted.
-Some people throw away sprouted potatoes as they think that the entire potato will taste bad, you can simply remove the sprouts and the eyes as these are the ones which are making the sprouted potato taste bitter.
+Some people throw away sprouted potatoes as they think that the entire potato will taste bad, you can simply remove the sprouts and the eyes as these are the ones that are making the sprouted potato taste bitter.

-You can use sprouted potatoes for eating, growing potatoes, using them for animal feed, composting, making adhesive, cleaning, removing rust, and even to power small electrical devices.
+You can use sprouted potatoes for a lot of things like cleaning rust, making compost, and even making adhesive from them amongst others.
 There are plenty of uses for sprouted potatoes, even if they started to get wrinkly and soft to the touch.
 Sprouted potatoes are safe to eat as long as you remove the sprouts and the eyes correctly, as these do contain toxins.

 If you want to keep your potatoes sprouting, then my personal recommendation is to get a sprout free vegetable storage bag, Click here to check it out on Amazon.com

 If you have ever stored potatoes long term you have probably already noticed that some of them have sprouted.
 The main reason why potatoes sprout is because once they get ideal conditions like high humidity, temperature, and some sunlight they will start the sprouting process.
 The best way to store potatoes is in a cold dark basement, but even then you might find that some potatoes will start sprouting.
 In addition to this if you keep your potatoes close to onions this will actually speed up the sprouting process.

 There are a lot of people who actually throw away sprouted potatoes, but if you are serious about your food pantry lasting you as long as it can then you shouldn’t throw them away.
 Sprouted potatoes are safe to eat as long as you remove the sprouts and the eyes.
 The sprouts and the eyes do contain toxins like solanine which could lead to headaches, vomiting, and even serious health complications to people who have a lowered immune system.